leorunwind/android_monkey_test/README.md

 Downloaded apks

-ps:you can download apk by app crawler [@https://github.com/mssun/android-apps-crawler](https://github.com/mssun/android-apps-crawler))
+ps:you can download apk by app crawler [@https://github.com/mssun/android-apps-crawler](https://github.com/mssun/android-apps-crawler)
 ## Usage
-* use `aapt` resolve apk and save apkInfo into txt.
+* Use `aapt` resolve apk and save apkInfo into txt:

     ```
     python aaptOutput.py
     ```
 After running you can see many txts in the folder `apkinfo`
+* Open an `Android Emulator`(recommended), or connect an Android device to your computer
-* start autonomic test
+* Start autonomic test:

     ```
     python startMonkey.py